Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Massive Graviton Scattering Amplitudes, TGRET and Double Copy

 where we have used the shorthand notation $h^{}_{\rm{P}j}\!\equiv\!h_{\rm{P}}^{-}(p_j^{})$ with $j=1,2,3$ and the superscript of $h_{\rm{P}}^{-}(p_j^{})$ denotes the graviton helicity $-2\hs$ in 3d spacetime.\ Since in the 3d TMG theory, the spin angular momentum is a pseudoscalar and each massive graviton has only one physical degree of freedom with helicity either $-2$ or $+2$ \cite{Deser:1981wh}, we will choose the helicity $-2$ in our analysis without losing generality.\ In the above and hereafter, for simplicity we suppress the superscript ``$^-$'' of the polarization tensor $\epP^{\mn -}$ and of each helicity state of the physical graviton $h_{\PP}^-$ unless specified otherwise.\ We note that Eq.\eqref{eq:DC-3hp-Amp} agrees with the direct calculation of the three-point graviton scattering amplitude in the TMG theory as given in Eq.\eqref{eq:Amp-3hp-EP}.\ Then, taking the massless limit for the external states 1 and 2, we reduce the amplitude \eqref{eq:DC-3hp-Amp} to the following form:

 which agrees with Eq.\eqref{eq:2hp0-hp}.\

 \vs

-Next, we use the extended double-copy method to construct the three-point dilaton-dilaton-graviton scattering amplitude from the corresponding scalar-scalar-gluon amplitude in the TMYM theory.\ For this, we include a massive scalar field $\Phi^a$ in the adjoint representation of the TMYM gauge group:
+Next, we use the extended double-copy method to construct the three-point dilaton-dilaton-graviton scattering amplitude from the corresponding scalar-scalar-gluon amplitude in the TMYM theory (coupled to adjoint scalar field).\ For this, we include a massive scalar field $\Phi^a$ in the adjoint representation of the TMYM gauge group: